ArKT-7/automated-nabu-derpfest-installer/README.md

 # 🚀 Automated Derpfest Installer for Xiaomi Pad 5 (nabu)

 ## A simple and efficient script to flash Derpfest ROM on the Xiaomi Pad 5 (nabu) in fastboot mode and same zip can be flash in recovery.
-### ROM A15 LATEST FLASTBOOT/RECOVERY FLASHABLE LINK [DerpFest-15-Official-Stable-nabu-20241225-1940-FASTBOOT_RECOVERY](https://github.com/ArKT-7/automated-nabu-derpfest-installer/releases/download/derpfest-december/DerpFest-15-Official-Stable-nabu-20241225-1940-FASTBOOT_RECOVERY.zip)
-#### ROM A14 FLASTBOOT FLASHABLE LINK [DerpFest-14-Official-Stable-nabu-20241013-0221-fastboot](https://1drv.ms/u/s!ArrRdTwOqQPll4EqH9ISU1xpc2n1nA)
+### ROM A15.2 Latest Fastboot/Recovery Flashable Download: [DerpFest-v15.2-20250613-nabu-Official-Stable_FASTBOOT_RECOVERY](https://1drv.ms/u/c/e503a90e3c75d1ba/EQqNTufWisdMvsGu6wgJapgBuUPTfSILu8PZ6rjHXx7dWw?e=q7Ipc0)
 ### 🏆 Original ROM Creator
 ### This ROM was built by [P.A.N.Z](https://github.com/ppanzenboeck).
 Special thanks for making this ROM available!
 ---